nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 </div>

 ### 2.1.
 Modules
+In Plannit, you can organise tasks and links by academic module.
+You can also add study buddies to a module so that you can keep track of who could potentially be your study buddy.

 #### 2.1.1.
 Add module
 You can add a module into Plannit.
-In Plannit, you will organise tasks and links by academic module.
-You can also add study buddies to a module so that you can keep track of who could potentially be your study buddy.
+To prepare for the modules in the upcoming semester, you can add your list of modules, one by one, into Plannit.

 This command will require one flag, and one flag is optional: